apache/paimon/docs/content/maintenance/metrics.md

 Paimon has built a metrics system to measure the behaviours of reading and writing, like how many manifest files it scanned in the last planning, how long it took in the last commit operation, how many files it deleted in the last compact operation.

-In paimon's metrics system, metrics are updated and reported at different levels of granularity.
+In Paimon's metrics system, metrics are updated and reported at different levels of granularity.
 Currently, the levels of **table** and **bucket** are provided, which means you can get metrics per table or bucket.

-There are three types of metrics provided in the paimon metric system, `Gauge`, `Counter`, `Histogram`.
+There are three types of metrics provided in the Paimon metric system, `Gauge`, `Counter`, `Histogram`.
 - `Gauge`: Provides a value of any type at a point in time.
 - `Counter`: Used to count values by incrementing and decrementing.
 - `Histogram`: Measure the statistical distribution of a set of values including the min, max, mean, standard deviation and percentile.

-Paimon has supported built-in metrics to measure operations of **commits**, **scans** and **compactions**, which can be bridged to any computing engine that supports, like flink, spark etc. Besides, when using flink to read and write, paimon has implemented some key standard flink connector metrics to measure the source latency and output of sink, see [FLIP-33: Standardize Connector Metrics](https://cwiki.apache.org/confluence/display/FLINK/FLIP-33%3A+Standardize+Connector+Metrics).
+Paimon has supported built-in metrics to measure operations of **commits**, **scans** and **compactions**, which can be bridged to any computing engine that supports, like Flink, Spark etc.

-# Metrics List
+## Metrics List

-Below is lists of paimon built-in metrics.
+Below is lists of Paimon built-in metrics.
 They are summarized into three types of metrics, scan metrics, commit metrics and compaction metrics.
-And also Flink source / sink metrics implemented are listed here.

-## Scan Metrics
+### Scan Metrics

 <table class="table table-bordered">
     <thead>